Introducing the Convergence Ecosystem

 By Lawrence Lundy-Bryan

-Today we are introducing the Outlier Ventures vision of the future and our refined thesis: The Convergence Ecosystem.
+March 2018 we introduced the Outlier Ventures vision of the future and our refined thesis: The Convergence Ecosystem.

 The Ecosystem sees data captured by the Internet of Things, managed by blockchains, automated by artificial intelligence, and all incentivised using crypto-tokens.
 The Convergence Ecosystem is open-source, distributed, decentralised, automated and tokenised and we believe it is nothing less than an economic paradigm shift.